Free IQ Test for 10 & 12 Year Olds: Questions, Scores

 IQ scores are designed to be age-independent, meaning they are adjusted for age so that the average IQ for any age group is set to 100.
 In general, IQ tests are calibrated to ensure that people of different ages have a comparable score distribution.
 Here is a table with the average test score of each age level.

 However, what is the normal IQ range for a 12-year-old?
 Average intelligence scores for 12-year-olds range from 97 to 117 points.
-An score between 85 and 115 is considered normal intelligence for a child this age.
-Scores between 130-144+ (very high IQ) indicate a 12 year old with high potential or giftedness.
+A score between 85 and 115 is considered normal intelligence for a child this age.
+Scores between 130-144+ (very high IQ) indicate a 12-year-old with high potential or giftedness.

 The following table outlines the average IQ range for children between the ages of 6 and 15.